quicwg/base-drafts/CONTRIBUTING.md

 # QUIC version 1 is done

-The base-drafts repository is the historical home of the QUIC version 1 specifications that were written by the QUIC Working Group.
+The base-drafts repository is the historical home of the QUIC version 1 specifications that were written by the IETF QUIC Working Group.

 The set of documents are: